goofy2k/MIDI-sequencer/README.md

   **REMARKS**
   - Have a look at a comment in test_component.cpp:

-   *If you want to implement your own MIDITickComponent derived class you must at least redefine
-   the StaticTickProc() and TickProc() methods (and probably Start() and Stop() also).
-   Before using the class you must add it to the MIDIManager queue with the MIDIManager::AddMIDITick().
+   *If you want to implement your own MIDITickComponent derived class you must at least redefine the StaticTickProc() and TickProc() methods (and probably Start() and Stop() also).
+Before using the class you must add it to the MIDIManager queue with the MIDIManager::AddMIDITick().*
-   This is a very simple example which play a fixed note every second; see the comments to every method for details.
-   *

   In manager.cpp removed references to RtMidiIn and RtMidi out.
 The file is renamed to maager_dirty.cpp